 Maslow’s hierarchy of needs models human motivation as a pyramid.
 Physical needs like food and water form the base, with several layers stacked up all the way to self-actualisation.
-The same pyramid model applied to team needs is one of the simplest and most enduring frameworks I use as an engineering manager.
+Re-applying this pyramid to team needs is one of the simplest and most enduring frameworks I use as an engineering manager.

-When you first move into a manager role, it’s really hard to judge whether you’re spending time on the right things.
-Software engineers see feedback loops everywhere: passing tests, code reviews, observability metrics, and more.
-Suddenly as a manager you’re accountable for decisions that will play out over weeks or months and you often need to define the success criteria yourself.
-This gets easier with experience, but a little structure might help you become more intentional with your time.
+In my first management role, I found it hard to judge whether I was spending time on the right things.
+Software engineering is full of fast feedback loops: passing tests, code reviews, observability metrics, and user feedback.
+Suddenly as a manager you’re accountable for decisions that will play out over months with sometimes fuzzy success criteria.
+This framework helped me to get more intentional with my time.

-I think about 3 basic levels of work: foundational, tactical, and strategic.
-The idea is that you strive to focus your energy further up the pyramid, but this is hard to sustain without satisfying the needs of the layers below.
+I think about 3 basic layers of work: foundational, tactical, and strategic.
+The idea is that you strive to focus your energy further up the pyramid, but this is hard to maintain without satisfying the needs of the layers below.

 Foundational

-Foundational work creates the base conditions for a team to deliver value.
+Foundational work creates the conditions for a team that’s self-sustaining and delivering incremental value.
 For example:

 These are the sort of topics you might cover in a team charter.
 Who are we?
 What are we trying to do?
 What’s our operating model?
-This layer of the pyramid is satisfied by a fully-staffed team of capable and motivated individuals working towards common goals.
+This layer of the pyramid is satisfied by a fully-staffed team of motivated people working towards common goals.

 Tactical